numpy/numpy/doc/source/user/numpy-for-matlab-users.rst

    * - ``load data.mat``
      - ``scipy.io.loadmat('data.mat')``
-     - load variables saved to the file ``data.mat`` note, if saving files from MATLAB/Octave use a recent binary format.
-Python's ``loadmat`` will create a dictionary with arrays and further information
+     - Load matlab variables saved to the file ``data.mat``.
+(Note: if saving files from MATLAB/Octave use a recent binary format.
+Python's ``loadmat`` will create a dictionary with arrays and further information)

    * - ``ode45``
      - ``scipy.integrate.solve_ivp(f)``